 There are certain circumstances where special arrangements for registration and voting need to be made.

 If you are a student studying away from home you can register at more than one address.
 You can register at both your home address and your term-time address and you can vote in both areas at Local Elections.
-At UK Parliamentary Elections (General Elections) and European Elections you must choose one area to vote in only.
+At UK Parliamentary Elections (General Elections) you must choose one area to vote in only.

 More information can be found on our student information web page.

 Anyone who is a member of HM Services can register to vote for all elections.
 There are two ways to do this